 Infant ticket (up to 2 years): Free

-Save money & time!
-Discover Prague and its historical monuments, museums, and galleries with a 2, 3, or 4-Day Prague Card.
-With the Prague City Card you can explore top attractions like Prague Castle, Prague Zoo, Lobkowicz Palace, at a discount!
+Save money and time!
+Discover Prague and its historical monuments, museums, and galleries with the 2, 3, or 4-Day Prague Card.
+Explore 70+ top attractions like Prague Castle, Prague Zoo, Lobkowicz Palace, and many more at just €55!

 How to reach Lego Museum